Overview of Graduate Programs

 Tips for Requesting a Letter of Recommendation

-- Specify the Recipient: specify to whom the letter should be addressed, as well as that person’s title and current mailing address.
+- Specify the Recipient: specify to whom the letter should be addressed, as well as that person’s title and current mailing address (if it is not submitted electronically).
 It may be that the letter should be addressed to a committee.
 Again, include a copy of the actual request for a letter of recommendation as this information is usually included.

 Sources of Aid